The AVIVA Method: Self-Help For Your Menstruation! by Stephanie Kraus

 AVIVA exercises for men

 Healthy menstrual products can support a healthy menstruation.
-Along with the information that body detox processes are important for a healthy menstruation, think about this: If you are using disposable pantyliners and menstrual pads, they are made out of plastic chemicals! [link to our article convenience at what cost 2].
+Along with the information that body detox processes are important for a healthy menstruation, think about this: If you are using disposable pantyliners and menstrual pads, they are made out of plastic chemicals!
+Convenience at what cost?
 Think about alternatives that are beneficial for yourself and the environment.
 Cloth washable pads and menstrual cups are safe, hygienic and environmentally friendly alternatives to disposable menstrual products.
 When cloth pads are washed well, dried in direct sunlight and stored properly, they are perfectly hygienic.
 Eco Femme cloth pads are made of cotton flannel with a thin layer of PUL on the bottom layer for leakproofing and are reusable for 3+ years.

 My personal experience

 When I first came across the AVIVA method, I did not quite understand how a set of exercises that looked so simple, could have such profound effect.